 American Journal of Jurisprudence (The American Journal of Jurisprudence)

 The American Journal of Jurisprudence is an international journal publishing critical discussions of the moral foundations of law and legal systems, exploring current and historical issues in ethics, philosophy of law or jurisprudence, and legal (including constitutional) theory.
 The most current issues/volumes can be found online via Oxford University Press.
-(Access restricted to ND community)
+(Access to all of the content in this journal is restricted to the ND community)

 Journal of College and University Law (Law School Journals)